harness/developer-hub/release-notes/cloud-cost-management.md

 * Previously, the perspective list page lacked pagination for both the Card and List views, causing lag on the first render of perspectives list pages for some customers.
 (CCM-14018)

-  Now, each page is paginated, with a maximum of 20 perspectives displayed, effectively resolving the issue.
+The problem has been fixed, the perspective list is now paginated, with a limit of 20 perspectives shown per page.

 ##### Early access features